 - School-Based Health Centers – These are medical facilities that provide no-cost resources to students.
-At these centers you can get vaccinations, STI testing, birth control, counseling, physicals, and other many other health services.
+At these centers you can get vaccinations, STI testing, birth control, counseling, physicals, and many other health services.
 Many, but not all, schools have these centers.

 - Teen Link – They are a program of Crisis Connections that is specifically targeted towards youth.
 They have a phone number (1-866-TEENLINK/1-866-833-6546) that you can call or text to support you.
-Teens will be able to chat with you on phone from 6PM – 10PM or via text from 6PM – 9:30PM.
+Teens will be able to chat with you on the phone from 6PM – 10PM or via text from 6PM – 9:30PM.

 YOMHEs in the Spotlight